Tamarind date cake is a gorgeous relative of sticky toffee pudding, also made with dates but flavoured with the beautiful tang of tamarind paste.

-Sticky toffee pudding is one of those English dessert mysteries – it’s just a date cake, no?
-And it’s admittedly sticky when covered in a caramel sauce, but I wonder is it pudding?
-Unless you accept, the British fashion, that ‘desserts ARE puddings’, and then why not have a sponge pudding?
-Crumble pudding?
-Cheesecake pudding?
-Christmas pudding?
-I think I shot myself in the foot right there.
+Sticky toffee pudding is one of those English dessert mysteries because really, it’s just a date cake.
+Admittedly it’s sticky when covered in a caramel sauce, but I wonder if it is a pudding.
+Unless you accept, after the British fashion, that desserts ARE puddings, which will puzzle all the non-Brits.

-So let’s leave the ‘pudding’ debate for a while – it won’t mean anything to anyone in North America anyway, or any of you on the European continent, let alone other parts of the world.
+The pudding debate won’t mean anything to anyone in North America or any of you on the European continent, let alone other parts of the world.
 You bake a cake.
-You can serve it cold or warm, whatever it is, yummy, (except perhaps shortbreads can’t well be served warm – they’ll disintegrate…).
-And to end the discussion, I’ll bravely declare my sticky toffee pudding is nothing but a date cake.
+You can serve it cold or warm.
+And to end the discussion, I’ll declare my sticky toffee pudding nothing but a date cake.

 And this is also just a date cake.
 Only better.

-I'm sure it would go amazingly with a caramel sauce, served warm from the oven or heated up in a microwave but it’s really good just left at the ‘cake’ stage – cool it down, ice it up and cut into wedges the next day without heating or worrying that it has to be steaming.
+But it’s really good just left unvarnished.
+Cool it down, dust with icing sugar and cut into wedges the next day without heating or worrying that it has to be steaming.

 Date and nut squares, with chunks of Medjool dates and a mix of almonds, pecans and pistachio in rich, chewy batter.
 There’s a reason why these are called ‘food for gods’.